Mathr81/HandyHelper/README.md

-# converter-bot
+# HandyHelper
-A file converter discord bot
+Probably the most useful discord bot of the world !